 - The same tent sharing should be used in base camp tent city and in the backcountry. - It is important that crews determine their tenting requirements before coming to Philmont. - Crews should utilize 2-person tents wherever possible.
-If a crewmember cannot share a tent because of the rules above, they should bring a one-person tent to minimize weight.
-Three person tents may require more space than is available in some backcountry camps. - \circ Crews should use the minimum number of tents permitted with the crew makeup and the BSA tenting rules above. - Philmont backcountry camps have limited space; fewer tents will make the best use of this space. - Philmont can provide the crew with 2-person tents at no charge.
-No 1-person or 3-person tents are available.
+If a crew member cannot share a tent because of the rules above, they should bring a one-person tent to minimize weight.
+Three person tents may require more space than is available in some backcountry camps. - $\circ$ Crews should use the minimum number of tents permitted with the crew makeup and the BSA tenting rules above. - Philmont backcountry camps have limited space; fewer tents will make the best use of this space. - Philmont can provide the crew with 2-person tents at no charge.
+No 1-person or 3-person tents are available. - Philmont cannot provide stakes or a ground cloth for tents.